NVIDIA/nv-ingest/README.md

 `docker compose build`

 Note: As configured by default in [docker-compose.yml](docker-compose.yaml), the YOLOX, DePlot, and CACHED NIM models are each pinned to a dedicated GPU.
-The PaddleOCR and nv-embedqa-e5 NIM models and the nv-ingest-ms-runtime share a fourth.
+The PaddleOCR, nv-embedqa-e5 NIM models, and the nv-ingest-ms-runtime share a fourth GPU.
 Thus our minimum requirements are 4x NVIDIA A100 or H100 Tensor Core GPUs.

 To start all services:
 `docker compose up`